Vintage Spanners & Wrenches in Australia

 Ref - "Heritage farming in Australia" by A & A Sloane, 1998

-Above - N & M Hammer (Plough) Spanner and N & M DOE ©Ozwrenches.
+Above - N & M Plough Spanner with hammer and N & M DOE ©Ozwrenches.

 Above - J. N DOE & J N & Co Podger.
 Both thought to be Joseph Nicholson and Joseph Nicholson & Co ©Ozwrenches